-Macron, citing N. Korea, calls on US to keep Iran deal
+Citing North Korea, Macron calls on US to keep Iran deal

 "We need this framework -- if we stop with this agreement, what do you propose, nothing?" he asked.

-Macron said the international community needed to also focus on developing a new strategy with Iran regarding the development of the country's ballistic missiles.
-"I want to know more about this strategy, we have to control it because it is a threat for the whole region -- we have to open discussions post-2025," when the deal runs out, he said.
+Macron said the international community needed also to focus on developing a new strategy with Iran regarding the development of the country's ballistic missiles.
+"I want to know more about this strategy.
+We have to control it because it is a threat for the whole region -- we have to open discussions post-2025," when the deal runs out, he said.

 Climate change agreement

-Macron also said France will do all it can to convince Trump to reverse his stated decision to pull the US out of the 2015 international Paris accord to halt rising global temperatures.
+Macron also said France will do all it can to convince Trump to reverse his stated decision to pull the United States out of the Paris accord to halt rising global temperatures.

-"That's his choice and I do respect his choice and he was elected on the basis of such a decision, but I do regret this decision and I do want to convince him to come back to this agreement because for me that's the core agreement for climate," said Macron.
+"That's his choice and I do respect his choice, and he was elected on the basis of such a decision, but I do regret this decision, and I do want to convince him to come back to this agreement because for me that's the core agreement for climate," he said.

-Macron said the current hurricanes pounding the Caribbean, including French and US overseas territories, were "the direct result of carbon dioxide emissions."
+Macron said the hurricanes that have been pounding Caribbean islands, including French and US territories, were "the direct result of carbon dioxide emissions."

-The Paris climate accord was hailed as a landmark international deal when 194 countries, including the US, EU and China, signed up to sweeping pledges to halt global warming at a UN meeting in the French capital in late 2015.
+The Paris climate accord was hailed as a landmark international deal when 194 countries, including the United States, EU and China, signed up to sweeping pledges to halt global warming at a UN meeting in the French capital in late 2015.

-The US is the second biggest polluter behind China and its potential exit has raised questions over whether the goals set by the agreement can still be met.
+The United States is the second-biggest polluter behind China, and its potential exit has raised questions over whether the goals set by the agreement can still be met.

-"The US is a very great contributor in terms [of carbon emissions]," Macron said.
-"If you don't fix the situation in the US then you are not credible to tell the others what to do."
+"The US is a very great contributor in terms (of carbon emissions)," Macron said.
+"If you don't fix the situation in the US, then you are not credible to tell the others what to do."

 Last week, Trump confirmed his long-stated wish to withdraw from the Paris agreement unless there are major changes to the carbon emissions pact.

-Macron grabbed international headlines in June, and reaffirmed his commitment to multilateralism and fighting climate change, when he mocked Trump's campaign slogan "Make America Great Again" with his own call to "Make the planet great again" during a televised speech.
+Macron grabbed international headlines in June, and reaffirmed his commitment to multilateralism and fighting climate change during a televised speech when he mocked Trump's campaign slogan "Make America Great Again" with his own call to "Make the planet great again."